MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/FinanceAdvanced/finance-scenario-example-calculating-cash-flow-dates-and-amounts-for-open-invoices.md

 -   The invoice date is January 1, 2013.

--   The invoice amount is 100.00 local currency \(LCY\).
+-   The invoice amount is 100.00 local currency (LCY).

--   The invoice payment terms are 14 days\/5 days-2%.
+-   The invoice payment terms are 14 days/5 days-2%.

--   The cash flow payment terms are 21 days\/3 days-4%.
+-   The cash flow payment terms are 21 days/3 days-4%.

 ## Results
  This section uses the setup scenarios that are described in the [Cash Flow Forecast Dates and Amounts](../cash-flow-forecast-dates-and-amounts.md) topic to show the calculation results of the cash flow forecast dates and amounts.